dh-notes/pandoc-workflow/pandoctut.md

 ## Changing citation styles

 The default citation style in Pandoc is Chicago author-date.
 We can specify a different style by using stylesheet, written in a "citation style language" (yet another plain-text convention, in this case for describing citation styles) and usually denoted by the .csl file extension.
 Luckily, there is an organization that maintains an archive of common citation styles, some even tailored for specific journals.
-Visit <http://editor.citationstyles.org/about/> to find the .csl file for Modern Language Association, download `modern-language-association.csl`, and save to your project directory.
+Visit <http://editor.citationstyles.org/about/> to find the .csl file for Modern Language Association, download `modern-language-association.csl`, and save to your project directory as `mla.csl`.
 Now we need to tell Pandoc to use the MLA stylesheet instead of the default Chicago.
 We do this by passing the `--csl` flag:

-`$ pandoc -S --biblio project.bib --csl modern-language-association.csl project.md -o project.docx`
+`$ pandoc -S --biblio project.bib --csl mla.csl project.md -o project.docx`

 Parse the command into English as you are typing.
 In my head, I translate the above into something like: "Pandoc, be smart about formatting, take the bibliography from project.bib and convert my Markdown file into MS Word (as you can guess from the extension) using the MLA stylesheet."
 As you get more familiar with citation stylesheets, consider adding .csl files for journals in your field to the archive as a service to the community.